-Born in Tottenham and spending nearly a decade in Japan, visual artist, composer and writer Verity Lane specialises in creating highly visual performance installations for traditional Japanese instruments and beyond.
+Born in Tottenham and spending nearly a decade in Japan, multimedia artist, director, composer and writer Verity Lane specialises in creating highly visual performance works and installations for traditional Japanese instruments and beyond.

 Verity’s works (music, poetry, installations etc) are highly conceptual and focus on nature, collaborating with artists in the field of dance, animation, film as well as other creative mediums.
 Her works are steeped in traditional Japanese aesthetics such as yugen and ma, and are often described as ‘dramatic performance based musical expressions’.
-Her work is based on narrative, with works exploring her unique translations of traditional Japanese stories and folklore, as well as her own writings and poetry, giving a spoken word element to the performance.
+Her work is based on narrative, with works exploring her unique translations of traditional Japanese stories and folklore, as well as her own neurodivergency.

 m paragraph.
 Click here to add your own text and edit me.
 It's easy.